• Feb 27, 2026

 • The bank may also allow a current customer to write a letter confirming the new person's identity or trustworthiness.

-All major banks in the UK require customers to provide proof of address to open an account.
+All major banks in the UK require customers to provide acceptable proof of address to open an account.
 Therefore, if you’re planning to operate a bank in the UK, you will need to ask for this document as well.
 However, there might be certain exceptions in cases when customers can’t provide standard proof of address.
-Instead, they may be able to provide:

-• An entitlement letter or identity confirmation issued by the government or local authority in case a person applying is claiming benefit;
+• An entitlement letter or identity confirmation issued by the government or local authority in case a person applying is claiming a benefit

-• Passport and university acceptance letter in case a person applying is a student;
+• Passport and university acceptance letter, in case the applicant is a student

-• An application registration card from asylum seekers.
+• An application registration card for asylum seekers.

 For such situations, the person should get in direct contact with the bank.
 The complete list of exceptions may be found here.